NYSDOH AIDS Institute HCV Guideline Committee

 Evidence Collection and Review

 The NYSDOH AI guideline development process is based on a systematic search and analysis of the published evidence.
-Figure A1, below, illustrates the evidence review and selection process.
+Box 6, below, illustrates the evidence review and selection process.

 |Step 1||HCV Committee defines the goal of the guideline: To provide evidence-based clinical recommendations for primary care management of chronic hepatitis C infection, including screening, diagnosis, pretreatment assessment, treatment options, and post-treatment monitoring|